Cambridge Philosophical Society: History

 The society was founded in 1819 by John Stevens Henslow, Adam Sedgwick and Edward Clarke, is Cambridge's oldest scientific society.

 Its prime purpose is to "keep alive the spirit of inquiry".
 For over 200 years, this spirit has been kept alive by its members and its activities.
 The society is independent of the University of Cambridge, although its offices are located within the University of Cambridge estate in central Cambridge.
 The Society has provided an open forum and played a key role in raising the profile of the sciences to the public.

 The society is a registered charity: 213811 and has 11 Trustees.
 It is assisted by a number of full-time and part-time paid staff.
 Membership of the Society is currently over 2,000.

+William Bate Hardy Prize and the William Hopkins Prize

+The Society awards a number of prizes for new publications, inventions, investigations or discoveries in the fields of mathematics, physics and the natural sciences.
+Awards given are the William Bate Hardy Prize and The William Hopkins Prize.

+The William Hopkins Prize was established in 1862 and is one of the oldest scientific prizes at the University of Cambridge.
+Past recipients of the prize include James Clerk Maxwell, Lord Rayleigh, Sir G. G. Stokes, Sir J. D. Cockcroft, Sir A. S. Eddington, Paul Dirac and Stephen Hawking.

 Fellow of the Cambridge Philosophical Society (F.C.P.S.)

 Members of the Society are called Fellows and are entitled to use the ‘FCPS’ post-nominals.
-Fellows are usually academics or graduate students involved in mathematical or scientific research within the University.
+Fellows are usually academics or graduate students involved in mathematical or scientific research within the university.
 A Fellow must be recommended in writing by both a Fellow of the Society who has been a member for at least three years and a person of appropriate standing, who knows the candidate in a professional capacity.
 Approved candidates are elected at open meetings of the Society following proposal at Council Meetings.